 Why?

-When you improperly cleaned your faucet, the warranty became void that very instant.
 Void means exactly what you think it means.
-The warranty is over, gone, terminated, finished, ended, kaputt, history.
+The warranty is done, over, gone, terminated, finished, concluded, ended, kaputt, history.

-So, on Tuesday you have no warranty and the leaking cartridge is your problem and yours alone.
+So, on Tuesday, you have no warranty and the leaking cartridge is your problem, not the company's.

 This is a sterling example of a clueless use of the word.

-However, to be fair to Graff, we know of no instance in which the company has given it finish warranty this strict interpretation in practice.
-But it cound, and that's what we have to look at when evaluating a warranty.
+However, to be fair to Graff, we know of no instance in which the company has given its finish warranty this strict interpretation in practice.
+But it could, and that's what we have to look at when evaluating a warranty.

 Illegal "Tie-In"